RFD 88

 SP Proxy

 Mechanism (4) feels like an ideal compromise, ensuring that data can always be made available where and when required.
-It also keeps the SP in control of the SPD flash, eliminating part of the attack surface should a compromised host attempt to rewrite it (see Security Considerations), and does not require special logic to handle host processor resets.
+It also keeps the SP in control of the SPD flash, eliminating part of the attack surface should a compromised host attempt to rewrite it (see [s-security]), and does not require special logic to handle host processor resets.

 Important